 - Do not overcook the icing.

-- If the icing is overcooked and too thick, thin it out by stirring in a small amount of milk.
+- If the icing is too thick, thin it by stirring a small amount of milk.

 - Prep Time: 10 minutes